Emery Jones Jr.: Baltimore Ravens

 Jones was selected by the Baltimore Ravens with the 91st overall pick in the third round of the 2025 NFL draft.
 He underwent surgery to tend to a shoulder injury shortly after the NFL Combine, and was placed on the NFI List to begin the regular season as a result.
+Jones was activated on October 22, 2025, ahead of the team's Week 8 matchup against the Chicago Bears.